Winners of the Annual Essay Contest

 DEADLINE

-The winning submission will be announced when volume 69 of the McGill Law Journal has gone to print.
+The winning submission for the fourth edition of the contest will be announced when volume 69 of the McGill Law Journal has gone to print.

 CONTEST BY-LAWS